go-aah/docs/app-config.md

 ## Section: view { ... }

 ### engine
 Choosing view engine for aah application.
-In the `upcoming` release framework will provide support to amber, pongo2, and jade.
-However you can implement on your own with simple `view.Enginer` interface.
+In the `upcoming` releases framework will provide support to amber, pongo2, and jade.
+However you can implement on your own with very simple `view.Enginer` interface.

 Default value is `go`.
 Only `go` view engine is supported as of now.
 ```bash